beauty0/Database-Security-/README.md

 # Database-Security-

-This are simple ways you secure your database by restricting who can have access to your database
+This are simple ways you secure your database by restricting who have access to the data, this is done in MYSQL along with the backup and recovery file